brandenlopez-909/RepositoryHub/Showwcase User Engagement/Report.md

 ## IV.
 Conclusion
 Showwcase data for October 2019 shows that user engagement is can be measured through likes, comments, time, and profile updates.
 These are just a few metrics that can be used to better understand user engagement and the metrics should be expanded upon.
 Data exploration found that user engagement is good and opened us to areas of improvement.
 Bugs are ramped in Showwcase and the true reason inactive time is high needs identified.

-**Note**: The Python code to form this analysis is presented in a Juypter Notebook which is accesible at my Github.
+**Note**: The Python code to form this analysis is presented in a Juypter Notebook which is accessible at my Github.